Looking for a delicious homemade dessert sauce or topping? Strawberry topping is what you are looking for.

 Get our FREE 8 Day E-Course on How to Be a Better Home Cook.
 Sign up HERE!

-- Add 1 cup of hulled strawberries to a bowl and mash using a potato masher or pastry cutter.
+- Add 1 cup of the hulled strawberries to a bowl and mash using a potato masher or pastry cutter.

 - Allow to cool fully before refrigerating or freezing.
 If canning (see instructions above) do this while hot.